inductiva/inductiva/tutorials/simulators/COAWST.md

 - Any **header files** necessary for compiling COAWST.
 - Any other file that you need for your simulation.

-If you are using standard switch and header files provided in the COAWST repository, you don't need to include them manually.
+If you are using standard standard files provided in the COAWST repository, you don't need to include them manually.
 Instead, configure your build script to point to the correct paths.
+Or copy the needed files from the COAWST folder to your input files (more about this in the followinf section).

 For each simulation, the COAWST directory will be available at:
 📂 `/workdir/output/artifacts/__COAWST`